 - Head Material – 2Cr13 Stainless Steel

 - Stainless steel head protects the head from long-term corrosion.

 - Not a versatile axe – only suitable for kindling.

 - The light weight means you must supply most of the power yourself.

 I have picked the Gerber Freescape because it is a slightly larger option at 17.5 inches, but it is still relatively lightweight at 2.0 lb considering its extra size.
 The longer handle also means that you can use it in two hands and apply significantly more force.

-I also like that it is bright green, so you won’t leave it behind at a campsite, but this is just my personal preference.
+I also like that it is bright green so that you won’t leave it behind at a campsite, but this is my preference.

-The Freescape is extremely similar to the Fiskars X10 – in fact, they might be the same axe under a different name and branding.
+The Freescape is extremely similar to the Fiskars X10 – they are the same axe under a different name and branding.

 - Weight – 2.0 lb